silnrsi/wstr/src/content/docs/reference/styleguide.md

 ## AI use

-Although in some cases it may be difficult to avoid encountering AI-generated content when researching content for this site, it may only be used for reference purposes and never to directly prepare text or image content.
+Although in some cases it may be difficult to avoid encountering AI-generated content when researching and authoring content for this site, it may only be used for reference purposes and never to directly prepare text or image content.
 All content must be authored and edited by one of the site's authors.
 Use of AI should also reflect SIL's [AI Ethics Statement](https://www.sil.org/ai-ethics-statement).

 ## Page metadata